Domain Name Checker

 - For instance, to retrieve domain names registered as "gobierno.tld", where tld belongs to a country from Central or South America, enter [gobierno] and select the [LACNIC] option.

-- You may choose tlds across generics, countries, regions, or from those available through Google (2015) and CentralNic (2015).
+- The tool selection menu lets you check tlds across generics, countries, regions, from Google (2015) and CentralNic (2015), and in alphabetical order.

-- You may want to run one web browser instance of the tool at a time per machine IP, to avoid unexpected results.
+- To avoid unexpected results, you may want to run one web browser instance of the tool at a time and per machine IP.

 - As retrieval time is slaved to the response time of remote hosts, you may want to do other tasks while the tool is working, particularly if submitting a large number of URLs.

-- You may stop retrieval at any time by clicking twice the tool reset button and waiting a few seconds for the current process to be completed.
+- You may stop the tool at any time by clicking twice the tool reset button and waiting a few seconds for the current process to be completed.